-The Society for Immunotherapy of Cancer’s (SITC) Fellowships and Award program was established through the Forward Fund to support the development of young investigators in the field to cultivate the next generation of cancer immunotherapy experts.
-Since 2014, SITC has committed more than $3 million in fellowship awards to deserving young investigators.Become a SITC member today or renew your membership to be eligible for funding and award opportunities.
+The Society for Immunotherapy of Cancer’s (SITC) Fellowships program was established through the Forward Fund to support the development of early career scientists in the field to cultivate the next generation of cancer immunotherapy experts.
+Since 2014, SITC has committed more than $4 million in fellowships to deserving early career investigators.Become a SITC member today or renew your membership to be eligible for funding and award opportunities.
 Please check back periodically as additional funding opportunities may be added.

-The fellowship and award recipients will be honored during a ceremony at the society’s 35th Anniversary Annual Meeting.
+The fellowship and technology award recipients will be honored during a ceremony at the society’s 36th Annual Meeting.

-SITC-Genentech Women in Cancer Immunotherapy FellowshipRecipient: Natalie Vokes, MDInstitution: Dana-Farber Cancer InstituteProject Title: “Dissecting the genomic correlates of response and acquired resistance to PD-(L)1 inhibition in non-small cell lung cancer”Award Amount: $100,000 (one-year)
+SITC-AstraZeneca Immunotherapy in Lung Cancer Clinical FellowshipRecipient: Biagio Ricciuti, MDInstitution: Dana-Farber Cancer InstituteProject Title: “Dissecting the genomic correlates of response and acquired resistance to PD-(L)1 inhibition in non-small cell lung cancer”Award Amount: $100,000 (one-year)

-This year’s SITC Fellowships and Award were made possible through the generosity of Amgen, AstraZeneca Pharmaceuticals LP, Bristol Myers Squibb, Genentech, Inc., Merck, EMD Serono, and NanoString Technologies.
+This year’s SITC Fellowships and Technology Awards were made possible through the generosity of Akoya BioSciences, Amgen, AstraZeneca Pharmaceuticals LP, Bristol Myers Squibb, NanoString Technologies, Nektar Therapeutics.

 Interested in supporting a SITC Fellowship?
 Contact SITC Development at email@example.com or +1 414-271-2456.